Hello, I'm Alex.

 My mission is to contribute to the cultural progression of our world through the interaction with technology, so that we can be healthier, happier, and increase well-being through community and the ability to self-author our own lives.
 I believe strongly that tech should help unlock human achievement, and not hinder it.
 Therefore there’s important ethics to always be considered behind everything that we create.

-What unique value do you bring to businesses?
+What unique value do you bring to companies you work with?

 Many organizations seek designers when they have clear things to execute on; however, by definition this removes the process of creative exploration.
 I find this to be unfortunate – the skills of designers are more than ripe for contributing to innovation; but without a clear integration of autonomy and allowing innovation to trickle upward, talent becomes wasted.